 I think it cam out fabulous~ just took a bit of time is all.
 I restitched all the shadow appliques and backed the two lace insertions with silk crepline, then darned the lace to the crepline.

 This is a view of the hem.
 Hours upon hours were spent stitching this little dress~ I know from simply how long it took me to do this little bit I did~ back in a time when each and every stitch was placed with love and intent~ it has lasted nearly two centuries~ I am not about to be the one of its un~doing!

 So the next time you are at a tag sale or yard sale...auction, whatever~ forget about what is up front on the viewing display~ go dig around in the boxes under the tables...in the basement~ anything marked 'garbage' or 'rags'~ especially rags!~ you may find a gem!

 The Lady's Repository Museum is a privately owned museum dedicated to the collection, preservation and study of unique early American fashions of both women and children, the later being a specialty.

-All proceeds from Diamond K Folk Art sales (antique reproduction Folk Art, Dolls & hooked rugs) directly support the Museum, of which can be found at the PFATT Marketplace, ETSY & eBay~ please see the links on the sidebar.
+All proceeds from Diamond K Folk Art sales (antique reproduction Folk Art, Dolls & hooked rugs) directly support the Museum, of which can be found on ETSY, eBay and the DKFA Blog~ please see the links on the sidebar.
 You can also mail me at email@example.com